P. K. Gopi: Biography

-P.K.Gopi was born in Koduman-Angadikkal village in Pathanamthitta District of Kerala on 8 June 1949.
+P.K.Gopi was born in Kodumon-Angadickal village in Pathanamthitta District of Kerala on 8 June 1949.
 His father is P.K.
 Kunjupillai and mother, Kalyani.
 He completed his schooling from Angadikkal S.N.V.High School.
 He also studied at Pathanapuram St. Stephens college and Velloor Christian Medical College.
 He retired from Government Service as a Physiotherapist.
 He won the Jesees award given for the best govt employee.
 His songs have been part of many professional dramas/serials/documentaries /stage performances in Malayalam.
 His poems have been translated into English and other Indian languages.

 In 2018 Gopi received the Kendra Sahitya Akademi Award for Children's Literature award for his collection of memoirs/stories, Olachoottinte Velicham.

+In 2024 Mr. Gopi was honoured by the Kerala Sahitya Akademi for Akademi's Samagra Sambhavana Puraskaram for his lifetime contribution to Malayalam literature.